 To start the minor, send an email with your name, college, year of study (e.g. 2nd semester sophomore), expected graduation date, and major to the Undergraduate Advisor Ani Mercincavage.
 The minor is self-guided.
-See the Requirements and Concentrations pages for further details.
+See the Requirements page for further details.

 Course credits from institutions other than Cornell cannot be counted toward the Information Science minor.